A selected list of terms used in the Cascade CMS for University of Houston web pages.

 within the Cascade CMS an asset represents "any entity within the system that can be used to generate content."

-a dynamically tracked association between two assets within a site, created by using a Chooser from one of the CMS editing dialogs.
+a dynamically tracked association between two assets within a site, based on the two assets' system IDs, created by using a Chooser tool from one of the CMS editing dialogs.

-Internal Links will be translated into hyperlinks using actual web addresses in the page's source code once the CMS creates the actual PHP webpage - which only happens during a publishing step, when a web page file is actually created and written to a server location.
-Prior to publishing, CMS page type assets are basically comprised of a collection of instructions to the CMS on how to build that final web page file and on what will be included in its contents.
+Internal Links will be translated from system IDs into hyperlinks using actual web addresses within the page's source code once the CMS creates the actual PHP webpage file - which only happens during a publishing step, when a webpage file is actually created and then written to a server location.
+Prior to publishing, CMS page type assets are basically comprised of a collection of instructions to the CMS: instructions on how to build that final webpage file and instructions on what will be included in its contents.

 (n) asset name (aka system name) of the single default page for menu-enabled "Folder with [Page-type]" assets.